jakobzhao/geog458/labs/lab03/readme.md

 }
 ```

-First, we set properties for the legend using `#legend` to style the legend element.
+We set properties for the legend using `#legend` to style the legend element.
 Next, we set the basic style for each symbol that includes both the symbol `dot` and the label `dot-label`.
 To make the color consistent, we recolor the text of any hyperlink `a` as black.
 Save and refresh your map.
 You should see your styled legend applied to your map.

+It is worth noting that, creating a legend for a proportional symbol can be labor-intensive.
+If you look at the line `dot_radius = 2 * radius[i]`, you may wonder how I determine the dot radius on the legend would be twice as large as the dot radius on the map.
+Frankly speaking, I manually tested different options by times the radius with different constant value, in the end, I found out a constant number `2` would suffice.
+I have not found an efficient way to automate the process of determining an appropriate dot radius for the legend.

+Based on my experience, an easier way starts from determining which magnitude level breaks you plan to put on the legend.
+Once the specific breaks have been determined, you can compare the legend dot to the map dot of the same value.
+For example, I first picked magnitude 6, and then multiple it by 1/3, 1/2, 3, 2.
+Comparing the legend dot with an dot illustrating an earthquake with Magnitude 6, finally, I found 2 would be the best number to make the two dots in equal size.

 Then, please open `map4.html` to see how the map looks like at this stage.